A Message From Coach Hatchell

 ELITE COLLEGE PREP CAMP

-This session is for the advanced, highly-skilled high school player and will help prepare top players for the college game.
+This session is for the advanced, highly-skilled, serious-minded, very intense high school player.
+This camp will help prepare the top players for the college level game.
 Prior experience as a varsity starter is strongly recommended but not required.

 June 29-July 2 and July 6-9